Find Nursing Colleges

 Minneapolis, MN

-Augsburg University landed the #7 spot in the 2023 rankings for the best master’s degree nursing programs.
-Augsburg is a small private not-for-profit school located in the large city of Minneapolis.
+Augsburg University did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #7 on the list.
+Augsburg is a small private not-for-profit school located in the city of Minneapolis.

-Read full report on Nursing at Augsburg University
+Full Nursing at Augsburg University Report

 Maryville University of Saint Louis did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
 It came in at #8 on the list.
-Located in the suburb of Saint Louis, Maryville U is a private not-for-profit college with a large student population.
+Maryville U is a moderately-sized private not-for-profit school located in the large suburb of Saint Louis.

 #9